 This rather dark ambiguity is all part of Stevie Smith the poet's persona.
-Her work is often seen as quirky, eccentric and offbeat but while this may be acknowledged there is also irony, humour and a dry, keen observation in many of her poems.
+Her work is often seen as quirky, eccentric, and offbeat but while this may be acknowledged there is also irony, humor, and a dry, keen observation in many of her poems.

 Rachel Cooke, the critic and author, notes:

 “No one else sounds like her, the poems have this deceptive ease.
 They seem, at first, almost to be very witty, ironic nursery rhymes.
 But of course this is quite misleading.
 They are dark, and many of them come with this edge of malice.
 She twists the world: you recognise it, but it's disorientating, too.”

 Death and isolation also interested Stevie Smith, who kept the same job for nigh on 30 years (as a secretary to a publishing executive), lived in suburban south London with her Aunt Madge where she wrote mostly forgotten novels and well-crafted poems.

 These themes come up in poems such as Harold's Leap and Mr Over, tongue-in-cheek creations with serious undertones.